stepmuel/graphminer/README.md

-GraphMiner enables interactive exploration of player weighted graphs.
-Several graphs can be visualized at once.
-The nodes (vertices) can be filtered and sorted using JavaScript expressions.
-Edges can be filtered and their width set by custom JavaScript expressions also.
+GraphMiner enables interactive exploration of weighted graphs.
+Multiple graphs can be visualized simultaneously.
+JavaScript expressions are used to sort and filter nodes (vertices) and edges.

 GraphMiner was developed as part of the [HeapCraft project](https://heapcraft.net/).
-The project site features an [interactive demo](https://heapcraft.net/graphminer/) of GraphMiner with Minecraft player data.
+The project site features an interactive demos of GraphMiner with Minecraft player data ([demo1](https://heapcraft.net/graphminer/), [demo2](https://heapcraft.net/graphminer/#config=%7B%22dataURL%22%3A%22data%2Fgraph2.json%22%2C%22preset%22%3A%22default%22%7D)).

 ![GraphMiner Screenshot](https://heapcraft.net/graphminer/screenshot.png)